vetty88/Workout-Tracker/README.md

 ## Usage

-This project can be used for tracking your workouts!.
+This project can be used for tracking your Workouts!.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 For more examples, please refer to the Documentation